auth0/docs/articles/applications/guides/register-native-app.md

 ### Advanced Settings

-If you're developing a mobile application, you can provide the necessary iOS/Android parameters in the Advanced Settings area:
+If you're developing a mobile app, you can provide the necessary iOS/Android parameters in the Advanced Settings area:

 - For iOS apps, provide your Team ID and App Bundle Identifier